SaintRyoh/rabbithole/docs/README-lxqt-installation.md

 ## LxQt-Installation
-Note: We plan on removing LxQt as a dependency when the systray is complete.

 1. Start up lxqt from your display-manager in the session menu before logging in.
 ![Display Manager](install_images/1_session-screen.png)
 2. Open lxqt-config -> Session Settings.